starry-koi/surphot/README.md

 Surphot
 ===

 Source detection and analysis using image noise levels.
-Specifically, uses a single 'reference image' (which the user has to put in the /reference folder) to find sources and source backgrounds, then uses those source and background masks to both calculate and estimate error on the source fluxes for each of the images in the \total folder (which the user also has to manually supply).
+Specifically, uses a single 'reference image' (which the user has to put in the /reference folder) to find sources and source backgrounds, then uses those source and background masks to both calculate and estimate error on the source fluxes for each of the images in the /total folder (which the user also has to manually supply).

 Setup